aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/cloudfront/cloudshell.en.md

 #### 3. Create the buckets on Amazon S3 to be the source

 1. Create a bucket in the primary region, in this case **US East (Ohio)**.
     ```bash
     aws s3 mb s3://${OHIO_LAB_BUCKET} --region us-east-2
     ```

 2. Create a bucket in the secondary region, in this case **US West (Oregon)**.
     ```bash
     aws s3 mb s3://${OREGON_LAB_BUCKET} --region us-west-2
     ```

 3. Create the files to send to buckets
     ```bash
     echo "File in Ohio S3" > ohio.index.html
     echo "File in Oregon S3" > oregon.index.html
     ```
+   *The content of the files is different to make it easy to known which AWS Region they come from.*

 4. Copy the files to their buckets
     ```bash
     aws s3 cp ohio.index.html s3://${OHIO_LAB_BUCKET}/index.html
     aws s3 cp oregon.index.html s3://${OREGON_LAB_BUCKET}/index.html